shimanami and beyond: 5 castles & kyoto

 Is airfare included?
 Will someone meet me at the airport?
 Are airport transfers included?

 The price of all Taste of Japan Bike Tours includes the use of one rental bike per person.
-Guests may select between a road bike (with drop handles) or a hybrid bike (with flat bar handles).
-For images and details, please refer to “Bike Options” under our Resources page
+Guests may select between a road or gravel bike with drop handles, a cross bike with flat handles, or a hybrid bike with flat bar handles for an additional charge.
+For images and details, please refer to Bike Options on our Resources page.

 What does “double occupancy” mean?
 What is a “single supplement” fee?

 Our prices are per person based on two people sharing a room.
 If you’re joining as a solo traveler, you will be charged a single supplement fee.
-Similarly, solo travelers who wish to have their own room will be charged a single supplement fee.
+Similarly, solo travelers who want their own room will be charged a single supplement fee.
 The single supplement fee varies by bike tour.
+Solo travelers who do not mind sharing a room with another solo traveler of the same gender should inquire in advance.
+If there is another solo traveler willing to share a room, the single supplement fee is waived for both guests.

 Is there a maximum number of guests on a single Taste of Japan bike tour?